-The state government of India took initial steps under the ‘Digital India’ campaign to help cut down on the hassles involved in property registration, which was an integral part when it comes to property registration in India.
-At present, they have launched various programs that work perfecting, offering much comfort and ease as the platform shifts to the online world of property registration for citizens.
+The state government of India took initial steps under the ‘Digital India’ campaign to help cut down the hassles of online registry of properties which was an integral part of property registration in India.
+At present, they have launched several comfortable and easy programs by shifting to the digital world of property registration for citizens.

-This also means you need not go through the hassle to make multiple visits to various government offices while waiting in a long queue just to get the value of the property registered.
-As of the reports, a large part of the property registration task can be easily completed by using online mediums.
+This also means you are saved from going through the trouble of multiple visits to various government offices all while waiting in a long queue just to get the value of the property registered.
+As to the reports, a large part of the property registration task can be easily completed through online registry.

-So, are you ready to get your dream home registered with just a click of a finger?
-If yes, then you’ve arrived at the right place as we will discuss the procedures to help register your property, online.
-However, before we dive into it, let’s quickly get to the bottom of it and understand the basics first.
+So, are you ready to get your dream home registered with just a click?
+If yes, then you’ve arrived at the right place as we will discuss the procedures to register your property online.
+Before diving into it, let’s quickly get the basics of online registry and land or property registration first.

 Is Property Registration In India Compulsory?
 Is It Important For A Registration Of The Property?

-As gloomy as it might seem to have a property not registered in your name, it is therefore compulsory for your newly purchased property to be registered under your name, legally obliged under Section 17 of the Registration Act, 1908.
+As gloomy as it might seem to have a property not registered in your name, it is compulsory for any newly purchased property to be registered under your name, legally obliged under Section 17 of the Registration Act, 1908.

 In due process, the home buyers or property owners will need to pay a certain portion of the deal value, also known as the stamp duty to the respective state governments, plus a 1% registration charge.

-Adding on, while they’re still a majority of the states where the buyers would have to visit the sub-registrar office to register their properties, a few states have been successful in launching services that help the landlords to register their properties online, hassle-free and with time-bound services.
+Adding on, while in most states the buyers have to visit the sub-registrar office to register their properties, some have been successful in launching services that help the landlords to register their properties online, hassle-free, and with time-bound services.
 This is true for both plots as well as flats.

 Listed below are the sites that will help with property registration across various states in India:

-Note – It is pertinent to mention that a part of the property registration process can only be completed via the online platform.
-Meaning, by using the official portal of the state you can easily key in data and the information regarding the property’s buyer and seller.
-Adding on, the only platform also allows you to pay the stamp duty and registration charges for property registration.
+Note – It is pertinent to mention that only a part of the registration process can only be completed via the online platform.
+This means, that by using the official portal of the state you can easily key in data and information regarding the property’s buyer and seller.
+Adding on, the platform also allows you to pay the stamp duty and registration charges for property registration.

-How To Register Property Online?
+How to Complete an Online Registry of Properties?
 Can You Avoid The Sub Registrar's Office Completely?

-If you are a part of a state that offers services for online property registration, there are a few things that you must be aware of:
+If you are a part of a state that offers services for online registration of properties, there are a few things that you must be aware of:

-1) Only Certain Parts Of The Process Can Be Completed Via The Online Platform:
+1) Only Certain Parts of The Process Can Be Completed Online

 Irrespective of the state offering land registration online, there is only a certain part of the registration process that can be completed online.
 What you can do is: